waywardgeek/infnoise/README.md

 ﻿##Infinite Noise Multiplier

-The original invenvetor of the Infinite Noise Multiplier, is Peter Allan, which he called Firebug.
-For now, I continue to call it an Infinite Noise Multiplier in this document.
-It is a good thing that more than one person thinks this is a good idea...

 The Infinite Noise Multiplier (INM) is an architecture for hardware based true random number generators (TRNG).
 Besides being simple, low-cost, and fast, it is much easier to get right than other TRNGs.
 It naturally defends against influence from outside signals, such as radio interference and power supply noise, making it simple to build securely, without requiring an expert in analog design.
 Infinite Noise Multipliers produce a provable and easily measured level of entropy based on thermal noise, approximately equal to log2(K) per output bit, where K is a gain between 1 and 2 set by two resistors around an op-amp.
 A "health monitor" can track this and verify that the output entropy is within the expected range, which for the INM described below is within 2% of log2(1.82).

 INMs are suitable for both board level implementation, and ASIC implementation.
 Speed is limited by the speed of a gain stage and a comparator, and can run in excess of 100